-At the end of the reporting periods, the Group had outstanding put options and interest rate swap, which were not designated for hedge purposes and were measured at fair value through profit or loss.
-A net fair value gain of HK\$26.3 million (2020 - net fair value loss of HK\$11.6 million) was included in the statement of profit or loss during the year.
+At the end of the reporting periods, the Group had outstanding put options in relation to certain financial assets acquired by the Group, which were not designated for hedge purposes and were measured at fair value through profit or loss.
+A net fair value gain of HK\$43.8 million (2021 - HK\$26.3 million) was included in the statement of profit or loss during the year.